 TODAY: Plymouth, is now covered in volcanic ash and is still considered far too dangerous for anyone to live in.
 The village of Brades (outside the exclusion zone which covers most of the island) has been made the new capital.
 There are tours these days which allow visitors into Plymouth although you will need a guide who will have to apply for a special permit to take you into the exclusion zone to visit the capital.
 There is more info over on Visit Montserrat.

 Possibly the most picturesque on this list, Craco in Southern Italy was abandoned in 1963 due to the threat of landslides.
 The town was founded by monks and previously had a history dating back around 1000 years and was a site of religious significance with numerous ancient churches.
 It also hosted many important festivals through the year which attracted lots of pilgrims.

 TODAY: People still live in Craco although not in it’s crumbling old town which remains a popular setting for film-makers.
 The Passion of the Christ, Saving Grace and Quantum of Solace are amongst a number of movies that featured scenes in the town.
 It is protected by the World Monuments Fund so unlike other ghost towns that have been left to rot, some efforts to maintain it are being made.

 4. Varosha, Cyprus

-Cyprus is best known as a popular holiday destination for Europeans and the district of Varosha in Famagusta was perhaps the islands most popular resort in the early 1970’s.
-However all that was to change when Turkish forces invaded in 1974 and claimed the Northern part of the island.
+Cyprus is best known as a popular holiday destination for Europeans and the district of Varosha in Famagusta was one of the island’s most popular resorts in the early 1970’s.
+However all that was to change when Turkish forces invaded in 1974 and claimed the northern part of the island.
 Clashes on the streets of Famagusta led to residents quickly fleeing the conflict and Varosha was abandoned, eventually falling just on the Turkish side of the dividing line.
-Turkish forces fenced it off and nothing has changed there in 40 years.
+Turkish forces fenced it off and nothing has changed there in over 40 years.